Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 ## Hash tables
 Hash tables, an abstract data structure, involves processing the value of an item with a hashing function to assert its address.
-No matter how large the dataset, these will be fast, as there is no searching algorithm being used; only one calculation is needed to find the address of the item (provided the hash function is good, and there are no collisions - see below).
+No matter how large the dataset, these will be fast, as there is no searching algorithm being used; only one calculation is needed to find the address of the item (provided the hash function is good, and there are no collisions - see below) and therefore the time complexity is O(1).

 `address = key mod (#ofslots)` - this is the hash function